 For planets in eccentric, or noncircular orbits around such low mass stars, they found that these orbits tend to become more circular during the time of extreme tidal heating.
 Once that circularization takes place, the planet stops experiencing any tidal heating at all.

-The research was done through the Virtual Planetary Laboratory, a UW-based interdisciplinary research group funded through the NASA Astrobiology Institute.
+The research was done through the Virtual Planetary Laboratory, a UW-based interdisciplinary research group funded by the NASA Astrobiology Institute.

 “These preliminary results are promising, but we still don’t know how they would change for a planet like Venus, where slow planetary cooling is already hindering magnetic field generation,” Driscoll said.
 “In the future, exoplanetary magnetic fields could be observable, so we expect there to be a growing interest in this field going forward.”